-It would certainly be hell of a lot easier if you could simply sidestep the whole manufacturing process and buy certification compliant products straight from a supplier’s warehouse.
+It would certainly be a lot easier if you could simply sidestep the whole manufacturing process and buy compliant products straight from a supplier’s warehouse.
 However, there’s a small problem.
-Certification compliant products are simply not mass produced and stored for future buyers in China.
+Compliant products are simply not mass-produced and stored for future buyers in China.
 It does not exist (apart from in a few rare cases perhaps).

 Bad things can happen.
 Bad enough to not even consider this an option.
 Product certification compliance is not an “optional guideline” for importers to follow whenever they feel for it.
 They are the laws and regulations intended to ensure a basic quality standard and protect both consumer and the environment.

 I know that importers have had their products put under sales band.
 I also know of cases where imported products have been refused to leave the port until a test report or certification document could be provided.
 In all of those cases, the Chinese suppliers were of no help and the cargo was destroyed.
 If you end up in such a situation, you will receive no compensation whatsoever from your government.
 That’s why you shouldn’t neglect product certification when importing from China.

 Need help with verification of suppliers’ test reports and certificates?
 Need assistance with preparing the product labels and instructions for use?
 Need an authorized representative, or EU Responsible Person?
 Contact us at the linked website, or click the button below.